alexandergunnarson/quantum/README.md

 I've been coding in Clojure only for about a year and a half, so I'm relatively quite inexperienced.
 Expect some rustiness, but expect some gems as well.

 I welcome any and all contributions, comments, thoughts, suggestions, and/or feedback you may wish to provide.
+This endeavor towards greater efficiency in thought, processing power, and time spent programming should be a joint one.

 Copyright and License
 -